jasmohan-narula/google-cloud-skills-boost-labs/Integrate BigQuery Data and Google Workspace using Apps Script/Integrate BigQuery Data and Google Workspace using Apps Script/README.md

 ### In AppScript Code Editor
 1. Click on the **Add a service** icon adjacent to **Services**.
 2. In the Add a service dialog, select any applicable services and APIs.
-3. Select BigQuery API and click Add to close.
+3. Select BigQuery API, V2 and click Add to close.

 Change the file name to bq-sheets-slides.gs and press Enter.
 Copy the code in the src folder.
 Save the file.